 I hear a knock at the door.
 It is the most angelic sound my ears have ever heard.

 “I’m tied to a chair!”
 I scream.
-I turn as much as I can toward the sound’s source, the burgundy front door.
+I turn as much as I can toward the burgundy front door.
 Only a part of it can be seen with my peripheral vision.
-The knob is outside my line of sight.
 “He’s going to kill me!”
 I have to yell especially loud to avoid being drowned by the grinding noises.

 “Hoss!
 It’s so good to see you!”

-“You as well, Lad, but we have to get you out of here!”
+“Ye as well, Lad, but we have ta get ye outta here!”
 Hoss dashes to the chair.
 Each step is loud and heavy and makes the ground shake.
-He kneels next to my chair and proceeds to free me from my duct tape shackles.
+He kneels next to me and proceeds to free me from my duct tape shackles.

 “Not so sound ungrateful, but how did you get in here?”